WriteSpeakCode/2017.writespeakcode.com/README.md

 ### Create a pull request

-- Create changes on a feature branch
+- Create changes on a feature branch, **squashing all your work into 1 commit**
 - Submit a pull request to the `master` branch
  - `master` branch must always be deployable, do not merge your branch until accepted by Jessica or team
 - Deploy to staging (see below)